PaddlePaddle/Paddle/doc/tutorials/imagenet_model/resnet_model_en.md

 ### Parameter Observation

-Users who want to observe the parameters can use python to read:
+Users who want to observe the parameters can use Python to read:

 ```
 import sys